experimentzone-team/ExperimentZoneSite/collections/_posts/2022-07-22-founders-story.md

 She also observed a disconnect between the teams doing A/B testing and the user research teams, which she knew she had the expertise and resolve to tackle.

 AJ brought her understanding of top testing and experimentation programs and created Experiment Zone.
-You’ll see this lived in our values and culture at **Experiment Zone: be curious, ask the right questions, and go layers deep.** By (working with our team)[blog/9-facts-about-EZ], you get real-world answers to what's going on with your prospects and customers and will be able to resolve those issues through real-world experimentation.
+You’ll see this lived in our values and culture at **Experiment Zone: be curious, ask the right questions, and go layers deep.** By [working with our team](blog/9-facts-about-EZ), you get real-world answers to what's going on with your prospects and customers and will be able to resolve those issues through real-world experimentation.

 # About Experiment Zone today